High Protein Low Carb Pumpkin Spice Granola

 Preheat an oven to 325F and line a baking sheet with parchment paper or nonstick spray.

 Mix the dry ingredients together in a large bowl.

-Gradually add the syrup and light butter, folding everything together gently.
+Gradually add the honey, pumpkin, and light butter, folding everything together gently.

 Transfer the mixture to the baking sheet.
 Use a spatula to spread it evenly across the entire baking sheet.
 Be sure to break up any large clumps and aim to have as many holes or spaces as possible in the mixture.